top of page

 “They asked the Rabbi of Lublin: “Why is it that in the holy Book of Splendor, the turning to God which corresponds to the emanation ‘understanding’ is called ‘Mother’?
 He explained: “when a man confesses and repents, when his heart accepts Understanding and is converted to it, he becomes like a new-born child, and his own turning to God is his mother.”
 Tales of the Hasidim, Early Masters, Martin Buber, Schocken Books, pg.
 314

-Note that Yeshua says “that which is born of flesh, is flesh, that which is born of Spirit, is spirit.”
+Note that Yeshua says, “That which is born of flesh, is flesh, that which is born of Spirit, is spirit.”
 The one giving birth below is the mother.
-Based on the concept of “as above, so below” we may liken the Spirit to “mother.”
+Based on the concept of “as above, so below,” we may liken the Spirit to “mother.”
 It is important to note that this is not literal, only that as finite beings, we may relate to HaShem’s Attributes in ways that we can understand.
 Rebbe Nachman echoes this concept,

 “Ha-EiM (the mother) alludes to Binah – which corresponds to IMma (mother) – and the Upper Sefirot.”
 Rebbe Nachman’s Torah: Numbers-Deuteronomy Volume III, Breslov Research Institute, Kindle edition